 How do you prevent food waste?

-When you’re focused on creating delicious dishes, it’s easy to lose track of what to do with leftovers.
-According to the US Department of agriculture, 30-40% of the food supply is wasted per year.
-(1) Food waste is not only costly, it also has a negative impact on our communities and the environment around us.
+When you’re testing out an exciting new recipe in the kitchen, it’s easy to overlook all of the food scraps and leftovers that get thrown out afterwards.
+You might not think much of it, but food waste is an increasingly large issue in our country.
+According to the US Department of agriculture, 30-40% of the food supply is wasted per year (1).
+Food waste is not only costly, it also has a negative impact on our communities and the environment around us.
 Taking simple steps to reduce your food waste will result in many positive changes in the world around you!
 We are here to help you get started with five easy tips to reduce your food waste.

-Planning out your meals and grocery trips can save you money and also reduce food waste.
-Try making a menu for the upcoming week and visiting the store more often rather than one big trip.
-Before heading out to the store, check your pantry for items you already have and create a list of the items you need.
-Sticking to a list will prevent impulse buy and avoid getting things you won’t use or don’t need.
+Planning out your meals and grocery trips can save you money while reducing your food waste.
+Before heading out to shop, create a menu for the upcoming week and list out the items needed for each dish.
+Sticking to a list will prevent impulse buys and help avoid getting food you won’t end up using.

 Perishable foods, such as fruits and vegetables, have a longer shelf life if stored correctly.
-Understanding the best way to store your food can avoid premature ripening which ultimately leads to spoiling!
-For example, potatoes, garlic and cucumbers should be stored at room temperature whereas carrots and celery do best in the fridge.
-It is also important to note that some fruits and veggies give off ethylene gas that promotes ripping in other foods.
+Understanding the best way to store your food can avoid premature ripening which ultimately leads to spoiling.
+For example, potatoes, garlic, and cucumbers should be stored at room temperature, whereas carrots and celery do best in the fridge.
+It is also important to note that some fruits and veggies give off ethylene gas that promotes ripening in other foods.
 Storing items like bananas and avocados separately will keep everything fresh!

 Freezing your food is a great and easy way to preserve items for future use without fear of spoiling!
-Storing leftovers or unused items such as bread, fruits and meats will increase their shelf life and allow you to use them at a later date.
+Storing leftovers or unused items such as breads, fruits, and meats will increase their shelf life and allow you to use them at a later date.
 Store food in proper containers and add labels to keep everything organized.

-If you have the space, composting is a great way to reuse food scraps and assist in your gardening.
-Compost adds nutrients to your soil and reduces the need for commercial fertilizers.
+Composting is a great way to recycle organic material, such as food scraps, to assist in your garden’s growth.
+Composting adds nutrients to your soil and reduces the need for commercial fertilizers.
 If you do not have the outdoor space, you can create a countertop compost or even check with your city to see if there are composting centers nearby.